ICPC-TUM/website/content/news/gcpc16.md

 /*
-Title: Registration for GCPC 2016 is Open
+Title: Results of the GCPC 2016
-Description: Starting today you can register your team for GCPC 2016.
-There are currently nine confirmed contest sites around Germany.
+Description: GCPC 2016 has ended.
+Here are the results.
-Date: 2016/05/04
+Date: 2016/06/07
 Template: news
 */